paul-pias/Hospital-Management-System/README.md

 # CSE482
-Developing a Laravel Based Website on Hospital Management System
+Developing a Website on Hospital Management System.